 Storage fees are only charged on available inventory.
 Available inventory is the inventory that's stored at an SFN fulfillment center.
 Available inventory includes allocated inventory, which is inventory that's reserved to fulfill orders, but that hasn't left the fulfillment center.

 Storage fees aren't charged on inventory during the receiving process, backordered inventory, and other inventory counts.

 Domestic return fees

 Return fees are charged for customer returns that are sent back to an SFN fulfillment center.
 These fees includes the cost of domestic transporting, processing, and restocking or disposal of the returned product.

 Inbound transfers that don't comply with SFN requirements might be charged a non-compliance fee when they're received at an SFN fulfillment center.
 Fees are charged for the extra resources needed to process your shipment, and processing might be delayed.
 Learn more about fees and delays for non-compliant shipments to SFN.

-Barcode labeling fees are charged for relabeling any products that are sent to SFN with missing, incorrect, or unreadable barcodes.
-The fee for barcode labeling is charged per unit.
+Barcode relabeling fees are charged for relabeling any products that are sent to SFN with missing or incorrect barcodes.
+The fee for barcode relabeling is charged per unit.

 Special project fees

 Special project fees are charged for any additional work that SFN personnel might need to do that's outside of the work covered by fulfillment fees.
 If an SFN fulfillment center determines that a special project is needed, the scope and cost of the work is communicated with you at that time.